 Activity 1 (Required): Communications/Information Technology

+You are helping to spread the FBLA message by service as a volunteer FBLA recruitment intern.
 Complete the FBLA International Recruitment Project.
 You will use the country and the information that you compiled for the Leader level.
+Click here for instructions and requirements for the report.
+(Save a copy of the report, your electronic presentation, and your brochure).

 Activity 4 Service Learning/Communications